Go to The Journal of Clinical Investigation

 Abstract

-The splenic microenvironment regulates hematopoietic stem and progenitor cell (HSPC) function, particularly during demand-adapted hematopoiesis, however practical strategies to enhance splenic support of transplanted HSPCs have proven elusive.
-We have previously demonstrated that inhibiting 15-hydroxyprostaglandin dehydrogenase (15-PGDH), using the small molecule (+)SW033291 (PGDHi), increases bone marrow (BM) prostaglandin E2 (PGE2) levels, expands HSPC numbers, and accelerates hematologic reconstitution following BM transplantation (BMT) in mice.
-Here we demonstrate that the splenic microenvironment, specifically 15-PGDH high-expressing macrophages (MΦs), megakaryocytes (MKs), and mast cells (MCs), regulates steady-state hematopoiesis and potentiates recovery after BMT.
+The splenic microenvironment regulates hematopoietic stem and progenitor cell (HSPC) function, particularly during demand-adapted hematopoiesis; however, practical strategies to enhance splenic support of transplanted HSPCs have proved elusive.
+We have previously demonstrated that inhibiting 15-hydroxyprostaglandin dehydrogenase (15-PGDH), using the small molecule (+)SW033291 (PGDHi), increases BM prostaglandin E2 (PGE2) levels, expands HSPC numbers, and accelerates hematologic reconstitution after BM transplantation (BMT) in mice.
+Here we demonstrate that the splenic microenvironment, specifically 15-PGDH high-expressing macrophages, megakaryocytes (MKs), and mast cells (MCs), regulates steady-state hematopoiesis and potentiates recovery after BMT.
 Notably, PGDHi-induced neutrophil, platelet, and HSPC recovery were highly attenuated in splenectomized mice.
-PGDHi induced non-pathologic splenic extramedullary hematopoiesis at steady-state, and pre-transplant PGDHi enhanced the homing of transplanted cells to the spleen.
-15-PGDH enzymatic activity localized specifically to MΦs, MK lineage cells, and MCs, identifying these cell types as likely coordinating the impact of PGDHi on splenic HSPCs.
-These findings suggest that 15-PGDH expression marks novel HSC niche cell types that regulate hematopoietic regeneration.
-Therefore, PGDHi provides a well-tolerated strategy to therapeutically target multiple HSC niches and to promote hematopoietic regeneration and improve clinical outcomes of BMT.
+PGDHi induced nonpathologic splenic extramedullary hematopoiesis at steady state, and pretransplant PGDHi enhanced the homing of transplanted cells to the spleen.
+15-PGDH enzymatic activity localized specifically to macrophages, MK lineage cells, and MCs, identifying these cell types as likely coordinating the impact of PGDHi on splenic HSPCs.
+These findings suggest that 15-PGDH expression marks HSC niche cell types that regulate hematopoietic regeneration.
+Therefore, PGDHi provides a well-tolerated strategy to therapeutically target multiple HSC niches, promote hematopoietic regeneration, and improve clinical outcomes of BMT.

 Authors